 - Bank application, that you can fill out at the bank.

 After your account is open, you can wire transfer funds from other banks around the world.
-Panama banks will accept US checks to deposit, but every bank is different.
+Panama banks typically don't want US checks to deposit, but every bank is different.
 The last time I tried to deposit a check from my own US bank account to my Multibank account, they wanted to charge a $100 fee and put a 30-day hold on it.
 I chose not to do it.

 From your savings account, you can use the online banking and pay your bills online.
 Some people choose to open a checking account at a later date while others do not.